vosaul/status.im/content/frameworks.md

 *The Embark simulator runs in one Terminal window on the top, and the Embark console on the bottom*

-<aside>TODO: Again, this is probably written for the case when device is the same machine.
-With a real device, Embark says "Adding DApp to Status" but nothing appears in Status.</aside>
+<aside>TODO: Again, this does not work on a real iOS device.
+To deploy the DApp on the device you'd need to <a href="https://github.com/status-im/embark-status/blob/master/index.js#L13">patch this line in embark-status</a> to include `--dapp-port 5561`?</aside>

 You should be able to tap the Contacts tab within Status and see your DApp there.
 After you’ve clicked on your DApp within Status, you’ll see that the chat area at the bottom shows `/browse http://localhost:8000/` for iOS, and `/browse http://192.168.123.102:3000/` for Android.